Skip to main content

 Step 5: Start all applications together

 Then, start your KADAI application.
+Make sure to use the same version as specified in the pom.xml of your adapter.
 Start your camunda app next, and login.
 Last, start the adapter.

 GET http://localhost:8080/kadai/api/v1/tasks?name-like=Say hello